PeculiarVentures/PKI.js/README.md

     certificate.notBefore.value = new Date(2013, 1, 1);
     certificate.notAfter.value = new Date(2016, 1, 1);

-    certificate.extensions = new Array(); // Extensions are not a part of certificate by default, it's an optional array
+    certificate.extensions = []; // Extensions are not a part of certificate by default, it's an optional array

     //region "BasicConstraints" extension
-    var basicConstr = new BasicConstraints({
+    const basicConstr = new BasicConstraints({
         cA: true,
         pathLenConstraint: 3
     });